Liraglutide

-Common side effects include low blood sugar, nausea, dizziness, abdominal pain, and pain at the site of injection.
-Gastrointestinal side-effects tend to be strongest at the beginning of treatment period and subside over time.
-Other serious side effects may include medullary thyroid cancer, angioedema, pancreatitis, gallbladder disease, and kidney problems.
-Use in pregnancy and breastfeeding is of unclear safety.
 Liraglutide is a glucagon-like peptide-1 receptor agonist (GLP-1 receptor agonist) also known as incretin mimetics.
 It works by increasing insulin release from the pancreas and decreases excessive glucagon release.

+Common side effects include low blood sugar, nausea, dizziness, abdominal pain, and pain at the site of injection.Gastrointestinal side-effects tend to be strongest at the beginning of treatment period and subside over time.
+Other serious side effects may include angioedema, pancreatitis, gallbladder disease, and kidney problems.
+Use in pregnancy and breastfeeding is of unclear safety.